doc4d/4d-web-studio/docs/design-webforms/styling.md

 title: Styling
 ---

+Once you've placed a component on the canvas, you can customize its look using the following tools.
 ### Styles Library

 One way of styling components is by dragging CSS classes from the Styles Library and dropping them on the components.